Magnus2142/Magnus2142/README.md

 - 🤔 I’m looking for help with ...
 Sending image from a website form to database/email
 - 💬 Ask me about ...
 Java or anything about Orbit NTNU
 - 😄 Pronouns: ...
 He/His
-- ⚡ Fun fact: ...
-I always overplay a song when I find a new one I like

 ### Connect with me: